ExactTarget/fuel-throttle-node/README.md

 Fuel Throttle
 ==============================
-**Note:** Fuel Throttle is in Beta development.
-Use at your own risk.

-Fuel Throttle is an acceleration project focused on helping developers do what they do best...WRITE APP CODE!
+Fuel Throttle is an application scaffolding / acceleration project focused on helping developers do what they do best...WRITE APP CODE!

 The primary use case for Fuel Throttle (Node) is centered around the following tech: